yordis/kubernetes-clustering/README.md

 Example of setting up Kubernetes clusters.

+> This is not an intent to be production ready, please consider
+> the usage of https://github.com/ilkilab/agorakube in
+> production instead.

 ## Requirements

 These may be the list of required tools to run all the examples: